catpea/catpea-project/database/furkies-purrkies/poem-0272/index.md

 The title of this text,

-comes from a question asked by a young \[presumably religions] lady: "[What if you're wrong?](https://www.youtube.com/watch?v=6mmskXXetcg)"
+comes from a question asked by a young (presumably religious) lady: "[What if you're wrong?](https://www.youtube.com/watch?v=6mmskXXetcg)"

 I urge you to look it up on the internet to hear his response,